SophyJJ/notes-java-core/beginner/collections/3-sets.md

 - add: O(1) - bitwise operations with longs
 - contains: O(1) - bitwise operations with longs
 - next: O(1) - bitwise operations with longs

+## SortedSet and NavigableSet

+- collections with distinct elements that also have order